 Chewing food thoroughly can help control symptoms of dyspepsia.
 Eating in a leisurely, calm and relaxed atmosphere and chewing and swallowing foods slowly may help reduce symptoms of dyspepsia, notes Jackson Siegelbaum Gastroenterology.
 Taking steps to reduce excess gas and belching may also help control symptoms of dyspepsia.
 To avoid taking in excessive air, avoid smoking, eating quickly, chewing gum, drinking through a straw and drinking carbonated beverages.

-Medications are sometimes prescribed for patients who suffer from acid reflux disease or who have a peptic ulcer.
+Medications are sometimes prescribed for patients who have acid reflux disease or who have a peptic ulcer.
 Medicines can cut down on the amount of acid in the stomach, but taking measures to avoid developing stomach ulcers may help control dyspepsia symptoms.
 This includes lifestyle changes such as diet.
 Ulcers are not caused by spicy food or stress, but are caused by H. pylori or long-term use of nonsteroidal anti-inflammatory drugs.
 If a peptic ulcer is suspected, medication is almost always needed to alleviate symptoms and must be used to treat the H. pylori.

 An empty stomach can sometimes produce dyspepsia symptoms.
 Consuming six small meals a day as opposed to three larger meals may help with symptoms, as can avoiding skipping meals, notes MayoClinic.com.
 Eating within two hours before bedtime may also trigger symptoms of acid reflux or dyspepsia.